ericguizzo/transferable_quaternion_embeddings/README.md

 ```bash
 python3 exp_instance.py --ids [2] --gpu_id 0 --last 3
 ```
 The script will launch 3 consecutive trainings using the quaternionAlexNet, ResNet50 and VGG16 with Iemocap and will return a metrics spreadsheet that can be fount at *path_to_spreadsheet*.
+The results will match the ones exposed in the original paper.